 6, the index can still fold two additional child items.

 Suppose the original email conversation includes four additional replies.
-The index folds the first two additional child items it finds (the two most relevant replies that are not in the current result set).
-However, the index does not fold the remaining two child items, since the
+The index folds the first two additional child items it finds (the two most relevant replies that aren’t in the current result set).
+However, the index doesn’t fold the remaining two child items, since the

-range value does not allow it to fold any more child items.
+range value doesn’t allow it to fold any more child items.

 In conclusion, the index folds up to a certain number of child items from those it deems most relevant to the current query.